-This is the fourth post in my series on defending against domestic violence charges in Panama City, Florida.
+This is the fourth post in my series on defending against domestic violence charges in Tampa Florida.
 My last article discussed the process that occurs after an arrest for domestic violence.
 I also provided information on when a dismissal of the charges may be sought after.
 In this article I will discuss what to expect at trial in a domestic violence case.
 Contact my office today to speak with an attorney if you have been arrested.

 Florida grants the right to a jury trial to those charged with all violations, misdemeanors, and felonies.
 This means that a defendant facing domestic violence charges has the right to have his or her case heard before a jury or solely by the Judge, in what is referred to as a bench trial.
 If the accused has decided to invoke his or her right to a jury trial, then the case will begin with the jury selection process.
 Jurors are selected from a pool formed by members or citizens of the community.
 The attorneys for the defense and the prosecution will pose questions to the potential jurors through a process called voir dire.
 In some cases, the Judge may also ask the jurors specific questions.
 The purpose of this questioning is to identify any possible biases among the jurors and educate them on the law as it will apply to the case at hand.
 These questions are often helpful as they allow both parties the opportunity to remove members from the pool that could cause an unfair trial.